Kishorecoder96/sixth-_sense/README.md

 ## Executing the Code:
   ####  For Software:
-  Download the library and run the code:
+  1. Download the library and run the code:
    ```bash
         npm install
         npm start
    ```
 #### For Machine Learning:
-Create a new conda environment named sense by running:
+1. Create a new conda environment named sense by running:
 ```bash
 conda create -n sense python=3.11
 ```
-Activate the environment:
+2. Activate the environment:
 ```bash
 conda activate sense
 ```
-To install the requirements:
+3. To install the requirements:
 ```bash
 pip install -r requirements.txt
 ```
-To run the file:
+4.To run the file:
 ```
 python main.py —modeldir objDetandGesRec/model/custom_mo
 ```